 We held a class discussion on types of weather presented in the book and I created an anchor chart of the different types of weather.
 Then my students independently matched the weather word to the correct picture with this fun graphic organizer.

 Revisit the Text together

 For the second lesson, I revisited the text and together we answered text dependent questions about the craft and structure.
 The craft and structure questions focused on the text features and vocabulary from the text.
 We discussed why the author included a table of contents, how the zoomed-in photographs help us better understand the text, and how to use the glossary.
 The kids were learning about informational text and about weather at the same time!

-Once we were done with answering the questions, the students defined some weather words from the text and identified how they knew the meaning.
+Next, the students defined some weather words from the text and identified how they knew the meaning.
 The third lesson was focused around the integration of knowledge and ideas standards.
 These additional revisits to the text caused students to think deeper about the text then they ever would have if we just read it once without answering any text dependent questions.
-They were engaged and really liked pushing themselves to think deeply about the information they were learning.
+However, the students were engaged and really liked pushing themselves to think deeply about the information they were learning.
 After we answered the questions about integration of knowledge and ideas together, I had them draw an activity that they could do in each type of weather.
 They enjoyed thinking of different things they could do and I loved seeing their answers.

 Last, we made a ‘What’s the Weather’ wheel and wrote about our favorite type of weather to wrap up the read-aloud.
 They kids loved these activities.

 We understand that it can be difficult to come up with ideas, however, how to teach the core standards during your read aloud time.
 You don’t have to do it alone!
 We have made it easy for you to teach these lessons in your classroom.
 If you’re interested, we’ve created 10 informational text read-alouds.
 You can buy each informational read-aloud individually or in bundles.
 You can purchase the 10 informational text read-alouds by clicking here or on the image below.